ratify-project/ratify/docs/developer/verifier.md

 ### Section 6: Built in verifiers

 #### NotaryV2
 NotaryV2 is a built in verifier to Ratify.
-The verifier uses configured verificationCerts to verify the validity of signatures.
+Notary v2 currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.
 There are two ways to configure verification certificates:

 1. verificationCerts: